-Most of the visual customization of the Help Center theme is done by editing the theme-settings.properties file in the theme editor.
-Edits in this file affect all spaces in which the theme is active.
+Most of the visual customization of the Help Center theme is done by editing the "theme-settings.properties" file in the theme editor.
+Edits in this file affect all viewports in which the theme is used.

 To edit a default theme, you must first create a copy of it.

 The theme settings are broken into several sections based on how they affect the help center.
 Individual settings are defined as key value pairs.